Announcement, March 20, 2018

 The seminar will start on Sunday (February 10th, 2019) with an evening lecture and will end on Friday (February 15th, 2019) at lunchtime.

-The programme consists of invited talks (two of them combined with workshops), poster sessions and discussion slots.
+The programme consists of invited talks (three of them combined with workshops), poster sessions, hands-on sessions and discussion slots.
 The talks are scheduled for 50 minutes duration plus 10 minutes discussion.
 The talks with workshop will be 120 minutes long, including discussion time.
 The poster sessions will be introduced with short plenary presentations of all posters ("poster flashes").
 Poster prizes will be awarded for the three best posters.

 The seminar will be held at the Physikzentrum in Bad Honnef, Germany.
 The Physikzentrum provides a setting for research conferences, seminars and workshops, also offering accommodation for the participants.